albar965/littlenavmap-manual/src/en/MENUS.rst

 ''''''''''''''''''''''''''''''''''''

 Exports the current flight plan into a GPS Exchange Format file which can be read by Google Earth and most other GIS applications.
-Disabled if no flight plan has been loaded or created.
+Disabled if flight plan is empty.

 The flight plan is exported as a route and the flown aircraft trail as a track including simulator time and altitude.